Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Introduction

 Empirical studies on the determinants of non-take-up frequently depict the decision to claim social benefits as a rational process.
 From this viewpoint, individuals will claim benefits only if the net utility of doing so -- factoring in both monetary and non-monetary costs -- is positive.
 Costs related to benefit claims can include informational and transactional expenditures (e.g., application efforts, time demands, compliance obligations), along with the social stigma associated with receiving such benefits.

 Long-term factors may substantially affect the expected net utility of current benefit claims.
 For instance, prior interactions with the benefit system could have ambiguous effects on take-up: Although prior participation might reduce informational and transactional barriers, it can also increase perceived stigma costs due to negative past experiences.
-Moreover, benefit claiming may negatively correlate with a household's income potential, which here is defined as the expected average earned income.
+Moreover, benefit claiming may negatively correlate with a household's income potential, which is defined here as the expected average earned income.
 Finally, perceived negative income shocks might raise the likelihood of claiming benefits, with the impact on take-up potentially varying based on the perceived duration of the income loss.

-Few empirical studies have examined the influence of long-term factors, as access to longitudinal data has been limited in the past.
+Few empirical studies have examined the role of long-term factors, as access to longitudinal data has been limited in the past.
 For instance, German panel studies, such as the \textit{Socio-Economic Panel} (SOEP) and the \textit{Panel Study Labour Market and Social Security} (PASS), can track households over time.
 However, their usefulness is limited because low-income households often remain in the panel for only a small number of waves, which limits the observability of past benefit receipts and income histories.
-For these reasons, existing empirical studies on the determinants of participation in social welfare systems typically neglect the long-term factors of benefit receipt and focus only on factors that are measured simultaneously with the observed non-take-up.\footnote{For instances relating to the take-up of \emph{Unemployment Benefit II} in Germany, refer to \textcite{Bru11, Bru13, BruWie2017, Bruckmeier2018, Har19, Bru21}.}
+For these reasons, existing empirical studies on the determinants of participation in social welfare systems typically neglect the long-term factors of benefit receipt and focus only on factors that are measured simultaneously with the observed non-take-up.\footnote{For instances relating to the take-up of \emph{Unemployment Benefit II} in Germany, refer to \textcite{Bru11, Bru13, BruWie2017, Bruckmeier2018, Har19, Bru21}.} The few exceptions that do exploit income dynamics point in a consistent direction: \textcite{BlankRuggles96} find that take-up differs between the transitorily and the persistently needy, and \textcite{Paukkeri2018}, using linked Finnish register data, documents that eligible non-claimants are disproportionately households experiencing a short-term income fall who display greater income variability than claimants.
+Comprehensive longitudinal evidence of this kind nonetheless remains scarce, particularly for Germany.